amyoulton/Project_Set_Up_Notes/postgress_projects.md

 # To Start a New Postgress Project

+to initializes npm and creates a package.json file setting yes to all basic questions

     npm init -y

-- initializes npm and creates a package.json file setting yes to all basic questions
+how you install dependencies into your file

     npm i --save dependency <== dependency is replaced by the name of the dependency, ex. ejs

-- how you install dependencies into your file

 # Different Dependencies

 ### Postgress (pg):

-- PostgreSQL client for Node.js
+PostgreSQL client for Node.js

     npm i --save pg

-- we are using pg as our database, and will be building it with knex
+we are using pg as our database, and will be building it with knex

 ### Knex

+requires you to have database client installed as well (the pg we installed above for example)

     npm i --save knex

-- requires you to have database client installed as well (the pg we installed above for example)

 we then need to do:

     knex init

-- this will create a knexfile.js file
+this will create a knexfile.js file

 Inside of it, we need to adjust it:
-- it should look something like this when you are done.
+(It should look something like below when you are done)

     module.exports = {

     development: {
     client: 'pg', <=== list the database client you are using

     connection: {
     database: 'knex_lab_one', <== list the name of the database you are using },
     migrations: {
     tablename: 'migrations',
     directory: './db/migrations' <== here mirgrations will be saved* },
     seeds: {
     directory: './db/seeds' <== where seeds will be saved* }
     },

     };

 - it is not necessary to create either of these directories beforehand, they will be generate when running the commands